dArignac/docker/backup-mysql-s3/README.md

           AWS_ACCESS_KEY: <AWS_ACCESS_KEY>
           AWS_SECRET_ACCESS_KEY: <AWS_SECRET_ACCESS_KEY>

-Then run the backup with: `docker-compose run --rm backup`.
+Then run the backup with: `docker-compose run --rm --entrypoint /home/bu/backup backup`.
 You could add this call to a crontab to make periodic backups.
 Note that the compose file overrides the default command with `backup --noop` which results in nothing being done on compose up.
 You surely do not want to run the backup and put it to S3 on each `docker-compose up -d`.

 If you do not like to store the AWS secrets in your probably SCM versioned `docker-compose.yml` (which is always a good pratice), then use a `docker-compose.override.yml` containing the secrets (and SCN ignore it), see [here](https://docs.docker.com/compose/extends/).